rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

    sudo halt
    </strong></tt>

- 0. Wait for the flashing the activity LED
+0. Wait for the flashing the activity LED the Pi uses to signal it is ready to be powered off.
-    Pi uses to signal it is ready to be powered off.
+   Then type:

    <tt><strong>
    sudo poweroff